CONSTITUTION OF THE ABBEY-PRINCIPALITY OF SAN LUIGI

 THE SEAT OF THE ABBEY-PRINCIPALITY

-49. The Treasurer of the Abbey-Principality should, where possible, reside in the same country as the Prince-Abbot.
+49. The Treasurer of the Abbey-Principality should, where appointed, reside in the same country as the Prince-Abbot.

 ANTHEM OF THE ABBEY-PRINCIPALITY